The Perks of Pedometer Walking

 The Details of Pedometer Walking

 Along with the Omron pedometer, I was given a book about pedometer walking.
 I have found this very useful regarding how to get the most out of my pedometer experience.
 I discovered that most people only walk an average of 3,500 - 5,000 steps per day.
 To maintain one's weight and stay healthy, it is recommended by walking experts that one walks 10,000 steps per day.
 And to lose weight, one should take between 12,000 - 15,000 steps per day.
 That's a lot of steps for someone to walk if they have a baseline of 3,500 - 5,000.
 The Omron GoSmart pedometer keeps track of steps walked, aerobic steps walked, calories burned and miles walked throughout the day.

 The Walking Book

-The walking book recommended that people just starting off with their pedometers take one week to check their step baseline of how many steps they walk per day.
+The walking book recommended that people that are just starting off with their pedometers take one week to check their step baseline of how many steps they walk per day.
 Then add a 20% increase in steps each week until they reach their goal.
 I was in a hurry because I have been unsuccessfully dieting for the past month and I really want to lose weight.
 So, I went against the recommendations and only took two days to find my step baseline.
 My average number of steps was 4,500 per day.
 And I am quite grateful to my dog for loving the daily walks I take her on.
 She is a great incentive for me to get out and walk because without her, I would be down to about the 3,000 daily steps range and that's quite depressing.